MafiaCoconut/Monstrino/monstrino-docs/docs/architecture/09-observability.md

 The purpose of alerting is not to report every unusual condition.
 It is to surface the specific cases where a person must intervene or where operational action is required.

+## Admin Alert Pipeline as an Observability Mechanism

+The admin alert pipeline (`platform-alerting-service` → `admin-alert-service` → `admin-telegram-gateway`) is itself a platform-level observability mechanism.
+Pipeline services call `platform-alerting-service` via HTTP when a failure or review-required condition occurs.
+The alert is materialized, delivered through Telegram, and tracked for confirmation.

+This means operational failures surface to the operator in near real-time without requiring manual log inspection or dashboard monitoring.
+The admin pipeline is therefore part of the observability architecture, not just an operational tool.

 ## What Should Trigger Alerts